TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-04-26-dependency-juggling-code-smell.md

     Why is it a code smell, and how can we avoid it?

-tweet: "New Post on #php 🐘 blog: Dependency Juggling Code Smell"
 ---

 Because constructor injection has good karma, we automatically assume that everything in `__construct(...)` is correct.
 That's why we can easily miss it.